Make their birthday unforgettable. Shop Birthday Photo Books »

 In the Mixbook Studio™ space, use the panels on the left to make any desired changes to your yearbook.
 These panels include:

-• Photos: Upload photos, either as one single batch or in smaller batches, to drag and drop into the yearbook theme.
-Then, click on the photos to open more editing options.
+• Photos: Upload images in one batch or several, drag them into place, then click any photo to open more editing options.

-• Layouts: Try different layouts for each page or spread, or use the Auto-Layouts tool to see recommended options.
+• Layouts: Try different layouts for a page or spread, or use Auto-Layouts for recommended options.

-• Backgrounds: Change background colors or patterns, or upload your own background images.
+• Backgrounds: Change background colors and patterns, or upload a custom background image.

 Once your yearbook design is complete, allow plenty of time for proofreading and revisions.
 The editorial team should check all text for spelling and grammar, as well as consistency in style.
 The design and photography team should make sure all photos are in focus, appropriate to the page, and not placed in the gutter (the seam down the center of the book created by its binding).